Citation Management Using Zotero - Research Made Easy

 Event Contact E-mail:

-If you are already familiar with NVivo and its functionalities, but want to get more nuanced understanding of coding qualitative data and developing codes into themes, this 2-hour in person workshop is for you.
+If you are already familiar with NVivo and its functionalities, but want to get more nuanced understanding of coding qualitative data and developing codes into themes, this two-hour in person workshop is for you.
 You will be introduced to a step-by-step practical hands-on approach on how to use NVivo software for qualitative data analysis, and how you can prepare and report/discuss your themes in qualitative research.

 By the end of the workshop, you will be able to: